SykoLover

 Eventually, some other neighbors warmed up to me and offered me a ride to a telemarketing job, raising money for police, firefighters, veterans and missing children.
 I thought I was going to get rich playing online poker.
 God had other plans.
 I was forced back into society in order to pay bills, ripping the band-aid off, straight from being a recluse into sales.
 Remember all the negative character traits.
 The fear.
 When I sat down for my first call with both bosses standing right behind me, I was terrified.
 When the person on the other end hung up on me, I wanted to quit.
 But, the bosses walked away.
 And I was broke.
 So, I took another call.

 I was introduced to personal development and people skills material like Dale Carnegie in late 2011 and started reading in between calls.
 Eventually I would work my way into a consistent top 5/ top 10 producing caller in a 50 person office.
 From there I would sell advertising, insurance, Kirbys, newspaper subscriptions, doors and windows, and hot tubs.
 I was promoted in one month at Kirby and 6 weeks with the newspaper circulation company.
 In 2018, the 2nd to last year before Covid effectively ended the market for our services in St. Louis, I sold 2,358 subscriptions, good for top 3 out of 300 sales reps companywide.
 Let's remember where I was here leading up to that moment in 2010.
 I was a full-blown Karen.
 An emotional dumpster fire with no self control.
-One time I made a post on Facebook that simply read "If you aren't family, you can f*** off".
+One time, probably after being ignored by my crush, I made a post on Facebook that simply read "If you aren't family, you can f*** off".
 All the negative character traits and hatred for everyone.
 Friendless.
 Drama.
 You've heard of socially awkward.
-I was socially unacceptable.
+I was socially unacceptable...
 My best day in newspapers I sold 45 subscriptions.
 I made $1,000 in a day selling rags and did it by having fun with people.
 A transformation is taking place.
 I was nothing before I prayed.
 I can't take credit for any of this, except one thing.
 I believed.

 I believed in God but, He can't fix a problem that we don't want to address.
 I was getting better, but was still steeped in many of those character flaws, and masked the emotions with substances.
 Some of you may remember AOL Instant Messenger (AIM) from the early 2000's.
 My screenname in high school was "StOnEd Or DrUnK."
 I've probably been one of those things more than I've been sober since age 15 (now 38).
 I've been in sales for most of the past 15 years.
 I could put on an act, perform and sell but, at night, I would self-medicate.
 Any reason at all is one to drink, good or bad.
 If I had a rude customer, "I gotta drink tonight."
 Or, if I got my 10 sales (which was every day), "I'm gonna celebrate tonight."
 When Covid hit, I cut myself off from the world, dipping back into reclusiveness, and benders started.
 3-4 days of drinking about a fifth a day, which were followed by 3-4 day hangovers.
 Once you believe in God, he gifts you with a conscience.
 This actually makes addictions worse because, as you destroy the temple of your body He has given you, you must keep the drunk and high going and with more intensity to try to shut Him up.
 But, when you sober up, not only do you have to deal with the hangover, but your conscience on top of it.